-It was a long time coming for official Kyrie Irving rookie cards.
-With the lockout shortening the 2011-12 NBA season, Panini opted to go with a double-rookie class in their 2012-13 products.
-That meant an extra year for the first Kyrie Irving rookies to hit the market.
+All things considered, it was a long time coming for official Kyrie Irving rookie cards.
+With the lockout shortening the 2011-12 NBA season, Panini opted to go with a double rookie class in their 2012-13 products.
+That meant an extra year before the first Kyrie Irving rookies hit the market.

-Collectors can expect to see Duke alumnus as a centerpiece in all of Panini's 2012-13 products.
-By season's end, there will likely be Kyrie Irving rookie cards at all price points, including autographs and memorabilia cards.
-Irving does have a couple of cards produced in 2011-12, although they are not considered official rookies.
+Collectors can find 2012-13 Kyrie Irving rookie cards at all price points, including autographs and memorabilia cards.
+Irving does have a couple of cards produced in 2011-12, as well.
 These are highlighted below along with all of the official Kyrie Irving rookie cards.

 Kyrie Irving Rookie Card Guide